Gamma Flight: Alpha Flight Space Program version

-After Hulk escaped from Reginald Fortean's custody, a depowered Walter Langkowski formed a new version of Gamma Flight to go after Hulk, with Puck as its first member.
+After Hulk escapes from Reginald Fortean's custody, a depowered Walter Langkowski forms a new version of Gamma Flight to pursue Hulk, with Puck as its first member.

-Walter and Gamma Flight arrived at the area where the gamma bomb first turned Bruce Banner into Hulk.
-As Hulk fought Gamma Flight, Absorbing Man absorbed the leftover gamma radiation that enabled the One-Below-All to plunge New Mexico into its Below-Place.
-After Hulk defeated the One-Below-All, Walter and Gamma Flight were returned to Earth, where Absorbing Man joined the group.
+Langkowski and Gamma Flight arrive at the site of the gamma bomb that first turned Bruce Banner into Hulk.
+As Hulk battles Gamma Flight, Absorbing Man absorbs the leftover gamma radiation that enabled the One Below All to plunge New Mexico into the Below-Place.
+After Hulk defeats the One Below All, Langkowski and Gamma Flight return to Earth, where Absorbing Man joins the group.

-With Titania as its latest member, Walter and Gamma Flight ran into Doc Samson who reveals to them Hulk's plans to wipe out the human civilization.
+With Titania as its latest member, Langkowski and Gamma Flight encounter Doc Samson, who reveals to them Hulk's plans to wipe out the human civilization.

-Arriving in Reno, Nevada, Walter and Gamma Flight found the Subject B husk that the U.S. Hulk Operations placed Rick Jones' body in.
-They take it to the Alpha Flight Low-Orbit Space Station for study.
-Wearing the Hulkbuster-Redeemer armor, Fortean raided the Alpha Flight Low-Orbit Space Station to reclaim the husk.
-While taking out the Gamma Flight members, Fortean also shoots Walter to make him pay for the deaths his Sasquatch form caused before making off with the husk.
-Gamma Flight teleported themselves to the U.S. Hulk Operation's base at Gloom Lake in Area 51 to attack it.
-While the U.S. Hulk Operations anticipated their arrival, Doc Samson was shocked when Fortean merged with the husk.
-The confrontation was interrupted when Hulk, Rick Jones, Betty Ross/Harpy, and Jackie McGee raided the base.
+Arriving in Reno, Nevada, Langkowski and Gamma Flight find the Subject B husk containing Rick Jones' body.
+They take Rick's husk to the Alpha Flight Low-Orbit Space Station for study.
+Wearing the Hulkbuster-Redeemer armor, Fortean raids the Alpha Flight Low-Orbit Space Station and reclaims the husk.